aaxwaz/transformer-text-classifier/README.md

 ## Training

-You can download to processed training data via [this link](https://drive.google.com/open?id=1JGQY0OVVg1RlKxLG0v9mOcP2GRoetyoH)
+You can download the processed training data via [this link](https://drive.google.com/open?id=1JGQY0OVVg1RlKxLG0v9mOcP2GRoetyoH)

 Extract the content to the ```corpora``` folder (i.e ```corpora/data/0.npy```, ```corpora/data/1.npy``` ...).
 Then simply run ```python train.py``` to reproduce the result.